A weighted FDR procedure under discrete and heterogeneous null distributions: Discussion

 \section{Discussion}

-We have proposed a new metric, a new grouping algorithm, and a weighted FDR procedure for multiple testing in the discrete paradigm where p-value distributions are discrete and heterogeneous.
-Through simulation studies, we have demonstrated that the weighted FDR procedure is conservative and has considerably larger power than the procedures in \cite{Benjamini:1995}, \cite{Habiger:2015} and \cite{Chen:2016} for multiple testing based on p-values of the binomial test and Fisher's exact test.
+We have proposed a new grouping algorithm and a weighted FDR procedure for multiple testing in the discrete paradigm where p-value distributions are discrete and heterogeneous and null p-values are super-uniform.
+Under this setting, we have theoretically justified that the wFDR procedure is non-asymptotically conservative under independence, regardless of how the null hypotheses are partitioned into groups or the feasible value of its tuning parameter.
+For multiple testing based on p-values of the Binomial test (BT) and Fisher's exact test (FET), we have empirically shown that the wFDR procedure is considerably more powerful than six other FDR procedures under independence, and provided numerical evidence on its non-asymptotic conservativeness and competitive power performance (relative to these other procedures) under positive dependence.
+With regard to the number of groups to partition the hypotheses into, we suggest using domain knowledge on the data for this purpose.
+If such knowledge is not available, we recommend choosing a number that balances the degree of heterogeneity of p-value distributions within each group and the minimal group size.

-Our grouping algorithm is based on a new metric on the similarity between CDFs, reduces into a few the conditional proportions induced by conditional test for the hypotheses, and aims at borrowing information from p-value distributions that are less heterogeneous within a group.
-In contrast to the procedures in \cite{Sun:2007}, \cite{Sun:2009} and \cite{Hu:2010}, our grouping algorithm does not assume that groups of hypotheses with different proportions of true null hypotheses exit.
-Therefore, in terms of the purpose of grouping, the weighted FDR procedure is essentially different than these procedures.
-In particular, the weighted FDR procedure is not directly comparable with the GBH procedure in \cite{Hu:2010} in the settings we have considered.

-Even though our weighting scheme resembles that in \cite{Hu:2010}, the weights are induced by the better estimator of $\pi_0$ in \cite{Chen:2016} designed for the discrete paradigm.
-Further, due to the heterogeneity of p-value distributions, the weights, obtained after applying our grouping algorithm, have a different interpretation.
-Specifically, the weights can be thought of as corresponding to the conditional proportions for individual null hypotheses, rather than corresponding to finitely many deterministic groupwise proportions of true null hypotheses in \cite{Hu:2010}; see \autoref{appBayesInterp} in the supplementary material for details on such an interpretation of the weights of the weighted FDR procedure.
-In view of the interpretation of the weights, the weighted FDR procedure is different than the GBH procedure.

-Under the general settings of MT in the discrete paradigm, p-value distributions are discrete and different from each other regardless of under the true null or false null hypotheses.
-Therefore, it is very hard to obtain better theoretical results on the weighted FDR procedure than \autoref{Tm1} or to prove the conservativeness of the weighted FDR procedure in finite sample setting.
-This is in sharp contrast with the results in \cite{Efron:2008b}, \cite{Sun:2009} and \cite{Hu:2010} that have been obtained under the assumption on the homogeneity of null and alternative p-value distributions for each group of hypotheses.

-With regard to the number of groups to choose to partition the hypotheses or heterogeneous p-value distributions into, we suggest choosing a number that balances the degree of heterogeneity of p-value distributions within each group and the stability of the estimator of the proportion in \cite{Chen:2016} when it is applied to each group.
-We emphasize again that our grouping algorithm does not assume that groups of hypotheses exits with different proportions of true null hypotheses.
-Our simulation studies have demonstrated that the number of groups does not (significantly) affect the accuracy or stability of the weighted FDR procedure when there is no group structure for the hypotheses.